spdx/license-list-XML/DOCS/review.md

 ## If it has a `used in major distro` label
 These are generally easier to review, especially if you are just starting out.

 The `used in a major distro` label indicates that 1) the license has been found in either Fedora or Debian, and therefore meets the [Fedora](https://docs.fedoraproject.org/en-US/legal/license-approval/) or [Debian](https://www.debian.org/social_contract#guidelines) free/open license criteria.
-This means that the question of elgibility for inclusion on the SPDX License List mostly settled (see LINK for more on this).
+This means that the question of eligibility for inclusion on the SPDX License List mostly settled (see LINK for more on this).

 The key remaining things to check are: